Skip to main content

 The term hyperventilation describes excessive ventilation of the lungs, beyond what is required to achieve normal arterial blood gases.

-Where hyperventilation occurs chronically or in recurrent episodes and is associated with somatic (respiratory, neurological, intestinal) or psychological (anxiety) symptoms, it is known as hyperventilation syndrome[1].
+Where hyperventilation occurs chronically or in recurrent episodes and is associated with somatic (respiratory, neurological, intestinal, pain) or psychological (anxiety) symptoms, it is known as hyperventilation syndrome.1 The risk of misdiagnosis is high, because of the range of somatic symptoms which can accompany hyperventilation syndrome.

 Hyperventilation has little effect on arterial pO2 and almost no effect on oxygen saturation.
 Its main effect is to lower pCO2 and produce a respiratory alkalosis.
 A secondary hypocalcaemia also occurs as calcium dissociation is shifted towards the unionised, bound form.

 There are many factors that influence the respiratory drive, including the elasticity of the lungs and the resistance in the airways but the most important factors are arterial pH, pCO2 and pO2.
-Of these, pCO2 is most important, although some people with chronic obstructive pulmonary disease (COPD) can depend on the hypoxic drive.
+Of these, pCO2 is most important, although some people with chronic obstructive pulmonary disease (COPD) can depend on the hypoxic drive, as they become used to a high CO2.

-• It is quite common but precise prevalence is unknown.
-A postal survey indicated that 8% of adults without asthma have functional breathing problems (of which symptomatic hyperventilation is the most common)[2].
+• A postal survey with over 200 replies indicated that 8% of adults without asthma have functional breathing problems (of which symptomatic hyperventilation is the most common).3

 The most common reason for increasing respiratory rate and depth is exercise, the extent depending upon the level of exercise.
 However, as this is a normal physiological response, it is inappropriate to call it hyperventilation.